Original story published below on March 4.

 Coupled with Ronan's very vocal stance against Allen, the fact that his book was dedicated to exposing one of the most notorious sexual predators in Hollywood makes Hatchette’s decision to add the famed director to its roster even more troubling.

-“Hatchette’s publishing of Woody Allen’s memoir is deeply upsetting to me personally and an utter betrayal to my brother whose brave reporting, capitalized on by Hatchette, gave voice to numerous survivors of sexual assault by powerful men,” Farrow shared on Twitter.
+“Hatchette’s publishing of Woody Allen’s memoir is deeply upsetting to me personally and an utter betrayal to my brother whose brave reporting, capitalised on by Hatchette, gave voice to numerous survivors of sexual assault by powerful men,” Farrow shared on Twitter.

 She also clarified that no one from Allen’s team had approached her to inform her that she would be in his book or asked to verify what the director had written in the memoir.
 Meanwhile, said Farrow, she had been grilled endlessly when she shared her story — a clear example of abusers being given the benefit of the doubt.